 When Marijn Kuijper’s father passed away in 1983, time stood still.
 His father will always remain 36 years old, and Kuijper will always be his three-year-old daughter.
 In Regarding You & Me, Kuijper researches how his father and himself connect in the present, by collecting and examining traces that he has left behind in the past.

 “The New Colonists” presents images and themes related to humanity’s renewed love affair with outer space.
 The installation combines images of life in a small sleepy town called Mars in Pennsylvania, USA.
-Alcazar’s images with images presenting efforts and research that scientists from around the world are performing to make colonizing the Moon and the red planet a reality.
+Alcazar-Duarte ’s images present efforts and research that scientists from around the world are performing to make colonizing the Moon and the red planet a reality.

 During Fotofestival Schiedam we will exclusively show a sneak preview of the Reve Revu that consists of an exhibition at the Korenbeurs, the most beautiful and green library of the Netherlands.
 Photographers Vincent Mentzel and Klaas Koppe have assembled an overview of their work which portrays the life of Gerard Reve and his connection with the city of Schiedam.

 “Towers” is a collection of illusions about a specific human delusion.
 Namely that failure is a bad, bad thing.
 There is no space to fail in this day and age.
 The unproductive human is an undesirable human.
 The loser, the antihero has lost his battle.